amosehiguese/amosehiguese/README.md

 ## 👨‍💻 About me

-- 🔭 Interested in Backend, Distributed Systems (etcd, k8s), and AI.
+- 🔭 Interested in Backend, Distributed Systems (etcd, k8s), Blockchain, and AI.
 - 👯 Love collaborating on open source projects
 - 📫 You can reach me on LinkedIn:\
 <a href="https://www.linkedin.com/in/amos-ehiguese-201b33100/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>